CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Background

-\textbf{Branch Steering Attacks.} Current literature does not explicitly differentiate types of prompt injections.
-Existing defenses are commonly evaluated against control-flow attacks where adversaries attempt to execute entirely different actions from user-intended ones~\citep{shi2025lessonsdefendinggeminiindirect,nasr2025attackermovessecondstronger}.
-Since this precise threat model does not apply to CaMeL and Fides -- as such attacks are structurally impossible due to the separation of planning and execution—we introduce a different attack type that explicitly targets data flows within a given P-LLM plan.
-Specifically, we define \textit{branch steering} -- an attack, where an adversary manipulates environmental observations (e.g., via adversarial images or DOM injection) to trigger a valid, but malicious, conditional branch within the P-LLM's pre-approved plan.
-In our setup attacks can be performed using environment-querying functions such as \texttt{verify\_hypothesis} and \texttt{find}.
+\textbf{Branch Steering Attacks.} Prior evaluations of prompt-injection defenses focus on control-flow attacks that execute actions outside the user's intent \citep{shi2025lessonsdefendinggeminiindirect,nasr2025attackermovessecondstronger}.
+These attacks are structurally impossible under Dual-LLM, since planning and execution are separated.
+We therefore introduce \textit{Branch Steering}, a distinct attack class that targets data flows within a P-LLM plan: an adversary manipulates environmental observations (e.g., via adversarial images or DOM injection) to trigger a valid but malicious conditional branch in the pre-approved plan.
+In our setup, such attacks act through environment-querying functions such as \texttt{verify\_hypothesis} and \texttt{find}.